alexandershaw4/PyBP-Py-BrainPlotter-for-AAL90/README.md

 ![test overlay fig](fig2.png)

-There are three deployment options:
+Here are the deployment options:

-1. **For mac, download the app (.dmg contains .app) from [here!](https://www.dropbox.com/s/iahvx7m6xtyfzp1/PyBP_G.dmg?dl=0)**
-2. Download this repo, navigate to it and launch the gui using: $python New_PyBP.py
+1. Download this repo, navigate to it and launch the gui from command line using: $python New_PyBP.py
+2. Download this repo and use pyinstaller to compile it to a mac app or windows exe.
+Code for this included, see PyCompile_PyBP
-3. Download this repo, open up your python ide (e.g. spyder) and take a look at the example UserScript.py
+3. Download this repo, open up your python ide (e.g. spyder) and take a look at the example UserScript.py for how to call the functions and plots
+4. (not recommended, slow) Download the older, slower, tkinter based mac app (.dmg contains .app) from [here!](https://www.dropbox.com/s/iahvx7m6xtyfzp1/PyBP_G.dmg?dl=0)

-4. If you just want the functions, import PyBP: ```from PyBP import *```
+5. If you just want the functions, import PyBP: ```from PyBP import *```
-5. (Get a template mesh & example overlay and network files, [here](https://www.dropbox.com/sh/w35j02u45602u4g/AACjzoSq-H7uskskiKBois3Ba?dl=0))
+6. (Get a template mesh & example overlay and network files, [here](https://www.dropbox.com/sh/w35j02u45602u4g/AACjzoSq-H7uskskiKBois3Ba?dl=0))

 # The App.